Your Guide To Chinnar Wildlife Sanctuary In 2025

 By Road

 The sanctuary is about 60 Km from Munnar, 110 Km from Coimbatore, and 180 Km from Kochi.
 You can take a bus, taxi, or self-drive car from these cities to reach the sanctuary.
-The nearest bus station is at Marayoor, approximately 18 Km from the sanctuary, and the nearest taxi stand is at Alampetty, about 3 km away.
+The nearest bus station is at Marayoor, approximately 18 Km from the sanctuary, and the closest taxi stand is at Alampetty, about 3 km away.

 By Rail